Coronavirus (COVID-19): Advice, guidance and visiting restrictions for patients

-Royal Papworth Hospital is the only centre in the UK offering the pulmonary endarterectomy (PEA, also known as PTE) procedure and has performed more than 2,000 operations since 1996.
-We are one of the most active centres in the world, carrying out up to 200 PEA operations per year, with some of the best long-term outcomes internationally.
+Royal Papworth Hospital is the only centre in the UK offering pulmonary endarterectomy (PEA, historically known as PTE) surgery and has performed more than 2,000 operations since 1996.
+We are one of the most active centres in the world, carrying out 170-190 PEA operations per year, with some of the best long-term outcomes internationally.

 Pulmonary endarterectomy is a surgical operation in which the blood vessels of the lungs are cleared of clot and scar material.
 In a large proportion of patients who undergo this operation, their level of activity, quality of life and life expectancy are significantly improved and pulmonary endarterectomy surgery can be thought of as a cure for most patients.